ganeti/ganeti/man/htools.rst

 Options behave the same in all program modes, but not all program modes support all options.
 Some common options are:

+-p, --print-nodes
+  Prints the node status, in a format designed to allow the user to understand the node's most important parameters.
+If the command in question makes a cluster transition (e.g. balancing or allocation), then usually both the initial and final node status is printed.

+  It is possible to customise the listed information by passing a comma-separated list of field names to this option (the field list is currently undocumented), or to extend the default field list by prefixing the additional field list with a plus sign.
+By default, the node list will contain the following information:

+  F
+    a character denoting the status of the node, with '-' meaning an offline node, '*' meaning N+1 failure and blank meaning a good node

+  Name
+    the node name

+  t_mem
+    the total node memory

+  n_mem
+    the memory used by the node itself

+  i_mem
+    the memory used by instances

+  x_mem
+    amount memory which seems to be in use but cannot be determined why or by which instance; usually this means that the hypervisor has some overhead or that there are other reporting errors

+  f_mem
+    the free node memory

+  r_mem
+    the reserved node memory, which is the amount of free memory needed for N+1 compliance

+  t_dsk
+    total disk

+  f_dsk
+    free disk

+  pcpu
+    the number of physical cpus on the node

+  vcpu
+    the number of virtual cpus allocated to primary instances

+  pcnt
+    number of primary instances

+  scnt
+    number of secondary instances

+  p_fmem
+    percent of free memory

+  p_fdsk
+    percent of free disk

+  r_cpu
+    ratio of virtual to physical cpus

+  lCpu
+    the dynamic CPU load (if the information is available)

+  lMem
+    the dynamic memory load (if the information is available)

+  lDsk
+    the dynamic disk load (if the information is available)

+  lNet
+    the dynamic net load (if the information is available)

 -v, --verbose
   Increase the output verbosity.
 Each usage of this option will increase the verbosity (currently more than 2 doesn't make sense)